kuzzleio/documentation/src/sdk-reference/js/6/getting-started/webpack/index.md

 };
 ```

-Finally, we will add the code that will access Kuzzle to create a new index `nyc-open-data` and a new collection
+Finally, we will create a new index `nyc-open-data` and a new collection
 `yellow-taxi` that we will use to store data later on.

 ```javascript